Protest Midland Property Tax - Reduction from Lawsuits $5 MM / Year

 Texas property owners should protest annually since It is a responsibility of ownership.
 Large commercial owners generally appeal annually and obtain a reduction.
 Why should homeowners be excluded?

-Midland County Taxpayer Value Reduction
+MCAD Taxpayer Value Reduction

 from Judicial Appeals